-The same few stations that were selected for winter operation in 2000-2001 will be retained for compliance monitoring in the following 2001-2002 winter.
+The same few stations that were selected for winter operation in 2001-2002 will be retained for compliance monitoring in the following 2002-2003 winter.
 These included, at a minimum, stations located at International Boundary, Dworshak tailwater, Lower Granite forebay and tailwater, Ice Harbor forebay and tailwater, McNary forebay (Oregon and Washington) and tailwater, Bonneville forebay, and Warrendale.
 Anatone and Pasco stations will continue to monitor temperature over the winter season.
+Larger diameter pipe replacement at the Anatone station, extending it approximately 150 feet further out into the thalweg of the stream, is being performed during the 2002-2003 winter.